 Charles C. Walden.
-Mr. Walden has been a Director of the Fund since 2009.
-He has over 40 years of experience in investments, including 30 years experience as a chief investment officer in the life insurance industry.
-He has served on the board of directors of mutual funds for over 15 years.
-He also serves on investment committees of a healthcare system and a religious diocese.
+Mr. Walden has been a Director of SPE since 2009.
+He has over 40 years of experience in investments, including 30 years' experience as a chief investment officer in the life insurance industry.
+He has served on the board of directors of mutual funds for over 25 years and for over 20 years an investment committee of a healthcare system.
 Mr. Walden is a Chartered Financial Analyst.